Generating DTSI and DTBO Overlay Files

 petalinux-create -t apps --template fpgamanager -n user-firmware --enable --srcuri "user.bit user.dtsi user.xclbin shell.json"

-The recipe contains the minimum required elements but can be further customized by the user for their needs.
+The recipe contains the minimum required elements but can be further customized for your needs.

-Then the .dtbo file will be generated when building petalinux again.
+Then the .dtbo file is generated when building PetaLinux again.

 petalinux-build

-The newly generated .dtbo file can be found at $tmp_folder/sysroots-components/zynqmp_generic/user-firmware/lib/firmware/xilinx/user-firmware/user-firmware.dtbo $tmp_folder location can be found at project-spec/configs/config CONFIG_TMP_DIR_LOCATION=$tmp_folder
+The newly generated .dtbo file is found in $tmp_folder/sysroots-components/zynqmp_generic/user-firmware/lib/firmware/xilinx/user-firmware/user-firmware.dtbo.
+The $tmp_folder location is found in project-spec/configs/config CONFIG_TMP_DIR_LOCATION=$tmp_folder.

 Alternatively, you can use the fpgamanager_dtg bitbake class which uses the AMD device tree generator (dtg) to generate a device tree overlay from a Vivado or Vitis-generated XSA file.